Stefano Cusin: Congo

 In 2007, he signed a two years contract as the National Technical Director of the National Team of Congo.
 He was responsible of all the National Teams (under 17 to Olympique Team); in 2007 the Congo Team won the under 20 Africa Cup with coach Hudansky and play the World Cup under 20 in Canada.
 In March 2008 he left Congo because the Federation wasn't paying his salary.

 Botev Plovdiv

 In 2008, he moved to Bulgaria to train the Bulgaria Premier League Team, Botev Plovdiv for a 6-month contract.
-The Team played a pretty good football during the camp in Italy against important teams of the Italian Serie A (Catania, Siena, Empoli, Foggia).
+The Team performed well during the football camp in Italy against teams of the Italian Serie A (Catania, Siena, Empoli, Foggia).
 During the game Botev Plovdiv – Catania, played in Assisi on 24 July 2008, he met "the legend of Inter" Walter Zenga, the former head coach of Catania Team.